Aninhas190/udacity-devops-CI-CD/README.md

    run
    ```pip install locust```
    ```locust -P {wanted port}```

-   go to localhost:{wanted port} on your browser
+   Go to localhost:{wanted port} on your browser

    Add the load test with the link of your host:

    ![image](https://user-images.githubusercontent.com/57501664/167457824-d3f14e34-06f6-4e98-a6ce-cd9337db933c.png)

    Command line result after closing the test: